centarro/commerce-docs/docs/v1/user-guide/products.md

 **Configure Type Filter**

-The Product Type Exposed Filter automatically knows it can be a drop down of all available product types.
+The Product Type Exposed Filter automatically knows it can be a drop-down of all available product types.

 <ul class="screenshot_breadcrumbs">
   <li class="first">Administration</li>